abhinav-nath/git-commands/git-tags.md

 v1.4
 ```

 The `-m` specifies a tagging message, which is stored with the tag.
-If you don’t specify a message for an annotated tag, Git launches your editor so you can type it in.
+If you don't specify a message for an annotated tag, Git launches your editor so you can type it in.

 You can see the tag data along with the commit that was tagged by using the `git show` command: